King Charles to be proclaimed monarch at historic ceremony

 LONDON, Sept 10 (Reuters) - King Charles will officially be proclaimed as Britain's new monarch on Saturday in a ceremony followed by gun salutes and the reading of proclamations in London and across the four corners of the United Kingdom.

-The death of Elizabeth, Britain's longest-reigning monarch, has drawn drawing an outpouring of tributes from at home and around the globe.
+The death of Elizabeth, Britain's longest-reigning monarch, has drawn an outpouring of tributes from at home and around the globe.
+Landmarks have been used to celebrate her life, with government and public buildings in Europe, America and Africa lit up in the red, white and blue of the United Kingdom.

+In Britain, people started gathering outside royal palaces in the early hours of Saturday morning, with thousands flocking to Buckingham Palace to pay respects to the queen and Charles - who will be proclaimed king at the nearby St James's Palace.

+"It's a poignant time in our country's history," design manager Ian Bilboe, 54, said. "(We're) here to be part of that and show respect to the late Queen and also to the new King."

 Charles, 73, succeeded his mother immediately on Thursday but an Accession Council made up of hundreds of politicians, bishops and senior civil servants will proclaim his succession on Saturday at a ceremony with officials in traditional heraldic clothing.